What to Read When You Feel Stuck

 pile of self help books 7 must read

-They are books to help you think more clearly, trust yourself more, and move forward with less noise.
+These aren't books to push you harder.
+They're books to help you get out of your own head, trust yourself a little more, and move forward with less noise.

 Woman reading a book to get unstuck